How to Export Office 365 Mailbox to PST Using 4 Different Ways

 1. In the very first step, you have to configure your Office 365 account with POP configuration in Outlook.

 2. By default, Outlook is set to download email for the past 1 year.
-If you need to export all your Office 365 emails collectively, then you can change this setting.
+You can change this setting if you need to export all your Office 365 emails collectively.
 Open Outlook, click on Account Settings> Account Name and Sync Settings and move the slider to All.

 outlook-sync-settings